w3f/polkadot-spec/docs/sect-finality.md

 The BEEFY protocol is currently in early development and subject to change.
 The specification has not been completed yet.
 :::

-The BEEFY (Bridge Effiency Enabling Finality Yielder) is a secondary protocol to GRANDPA to support efficient bridging between the Polkadot network (relay chain) and remote, segregated blockchains, such as Ethereum, which were not built with the Polkadot interchain operability in mind.
+The BEEFY (Bridge Efficiency Enabling Finality Yielder) is a secondary protocol to GRANDPA to support efficient bridging between the Polkadot network (relay chain) and remote, segregated blockchains, such as Ethereum, which were not built with the Polkadot interchain operability in mind.
+BEEFY’s aim is to efficiently follow a chain that has GRANDPA finality, a finality gadget created for Substrate/Polkadot ecosystem.
+This is useful for bridges (e.g., Polkadot->Ethereum), where a chain can follow another chain and light clients suitable for low storage devices such as mobile phones.

 The protocol allows participants of the remote network to verify finality proofs created by the Polkadot relay chain validators.
 In other words: clients in the Ethereum network should able to verify that the Polkadot network is at a specific state.

 Storing all the information necessary to verify the state of the remote chain, such as the block headers, is too expensive.
 BEEFY stores the information in a space-efficient way and clients can request additional information over the protocol.